 Pranab Mukherjee undergoes successful brain surgery for removal of clot, on ventilator support

-New Delhi, Aug 10: Former President Pranab Mukherjee on Monday underwent a successful brain surgery for removal of clot.
+New Delhi, Aug 10: Former President Pranab Mukherjee on Monday underwent successful brain surgery for removal of clot.
 He is currently on ventilator support at the Army's Research and Referral R&R Hospital in Delhi, reported news agency PTI.

 Prior to surgery, Mukherjee had tested positive for coronavirus.